 Sales and Marketing: We distribute our products to a wide variety of end-users, and we have operations in 22 countries and direct sales into over 100 countries around the world.
-We have approximately 1,900 operations personnel around the world.
-Our broad distribution network and customer base allow us to capitalize on our extensive inventory offering.
-Local relationships, depth of inventory, service and timely delivery are critical to the sales process in the PVF distribution industry.
+We have approximately 2,300 operations personnel around the world.
+Our broad inventory offering and distribution network allows us to serve large global customers with consistent, high-quality service that is unrivaled in our industry.
+Local relationships, depth of inventory, responsive service and timely delivery are critical to the sales process in the PVF distribution industry.
 Our sales efforts are customer and product driven and provide a system that is more responsive to changing customer and product needs than a traditional, fully centralized structure.

 Our sales model applies a two-pronged approach to address both regional and national markets.
 Regional sales teams are based in our core geographic regions and are complemented by a global accounts sales team organized by sector or product expertise and focused on large regional, national or global customers.
-These sales teams are then supported by groups with additional specific service or product expertise, including integrated supply and implementation.
+These sales teams are then supported by groups with additional specific service or product expertise, including integrated supply, valves, valve automation, corrosion resistant products, measurement equipment and implementation.
 Our overall sales force is then internally divided into outside and inside sales forces.

-Our over 470 account managers and outside sales representatives develop relationships with prospective and existing customers in an effort to better understand their needs and to increase the number of our products specified or approved by a given customer.
+Our over 400 account managers and outside sales representatives develop relationships with prospective and existing customers in an effort to better understand their needs and to increase the number of our products specified or approved by a given customer.
 Outside sales representatives may be branch outside sales representatives, focused on customer relationships in specific geographies, or technical outside sales representatives, who focus on specific products and provide detailed technical support to customers.
 Internationally, for valve sales, the majority of our sales force is comprised of qualified engineers who are able to meet complex customer requirements, select optimal solutions from a range of products to increase customers' efficiency and lower total product lifecycle costs.

-To address the needs of our customer base, our inside sales force of over 850 customer service representatives is responsible for processing orders generated by new and existing customers as well as by our outside sales force.
-The customer service representatives develop order packages based on specific customer needs, interface with manufacturers to determine product availability, ensure ontime delivery and establish pricing of materials and services based on guidelines and predetermined metrics that management establishes.
+Our inside sales force of over 800 customer service representatives is responsible for processing orders generated by new and existing customers as well as by our outside sales force.
+The customer service representatives develop order packages based on specific customer needs, interface with manufacturers to determine product availability, ensure on-time delivery and establish pricing of materials and services based on guidelines and predetermined metrics that management establishes.